delfinof/debugging-in-docker/README.md

-This repos helps checking if there are any difference when debugging remote typescript vs local typescript code.
+This repos helps checking if there are any differences when debugging typescript remotely vs locally.

 Use in the following way for checking if local debugging works:
 - npm install